 In certain cases where the defendant clearly acted with malice or a conscious disregard for the consequences of his actions, the plaintiff can recover punitive damages.
 If the accident involves the use of drugs or alcohol, punitive damages are not capped.

 Truck accident victims can suffer serious and costly injuries.
-Atlanta truck accident attorney Terrence R. Bethune helps truck accident victims recover money to which they are legally entitled and has been doing so since 1997.
-If you have been injured by a truck that made a negligent wide turn, contact The Law Office of Terrence R. Bethune by calling us now at (404) 875-7800 or visiting our contact page to schedule your free case evaluation.
+Atlanta personal injury attorney Terrence R. Bethune helps truck accident victims recover money to which they are legally entitled and has been doing so since 1997.
+If you have been injured by a truck that made a negligent wide turn, contact The Law Office of Terrence R. Bethune by calling us now at 1-800-INJURED or visiting our contact page to schedule your free case evaluation.